The Music Machine (radio station): History

 NME Radio relaunched on 13 June 2018 with two stations, NME 1 and NME 2, with Sammy Jacob returning to be the station manager.
 The new NME stations took over online from Jacob's Camden Xperience Radio channels (CDNX), which were operated on a trial basis.
 NME 1 played "classics" while NME 2 played tracks of "the past decade".

 Initially, the new NME radio stations were available on DAB in Norwich and Brighton (NME 1 only).
 NME 1 launched on DAB in London in September 2018.
 Meanwhile, CDNX returned to DAB in London on the same multiplex in January 2020.

-In 2023, the contract with NME magazine was terminated and as a result, NME 1 and NME 2 were renamed to TMM 1 and TMM 2, under Jacob's own The Music Machine branding.
+In 2023, the contract with NME magazine was terminated and as a result, NME 1 and NME 2 were renamed TMM 1 and TMM 2, under Jacob's own The Music Machine branding.
 The change took effect on DAB in London on 10 December 2023.

+Since at least 19 September 2026, there has been an announcement on the website stating that the service will be discontinued on 30 September: "After 15 years, and due to limited available time, TMM will be ending on 30 September 2026."

 Programming and music styles

 The first iteration of NME Radio when under the control of DX Media, the station featured a variety of presenters (many formerly of XFM), including Claire Sturgess, Iain Baker, Neil Cole, Chris Martin and Ricky Gervais.
 Its music was focused on modern indie alternative rock.
 Following the takeover of operations by Town and Country Broadcasting, some daytime programmes were initially introduced.
 Presenters included Chris Blumer and Ben Evans.

 The second iteration of NME Radio, now The Music Machine, is mainly a jukebox.
 According to the station, TMM 1 plays "classics from 60’s Garage and 90’s Grunge to 70’s Punk and 80’s New Wave" along with a selection of new music.
 TMM 2 on the other hand is described as playing new music covering "Indie to Electronic and Urban to Dance".